gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Another bolt of lightning left a dazzling scar on the night.
 That one had been close, she realized uneasily—too close.
-The lightnings usually avoided Stale, but these ones must be nipping at the clouds that had fallen behind their herd.
+The lightnings usually avoided Stale, but these ones must be nipping at clouds that had fallen behind their herd.
 She was glad that she wasn't airborne.
 She had only ever been on one night flight, when Granna Fee took her up on her nameday when she turned ten to show her a passing star.
-She couldn't imagine being up there in this.
+She couldn't imagine flying in this.

-A shadow moved on the other side of the square.
+She froze as a shadow moved on the other side of the square.
-*Who else would be dumb enough to be out in this?* she wondered, then froze.
+*Who else would be dumb enough to be out in this?* she wondered.
-Had the troll come back into Stale?
+Had the trolls come back into Stale?

 No—it wasn't a troll.
 A faint light glimmered.
 Through the rain,
 she saw Yangyal peer at a glowing scrap of paper before stuffing it back in his pocket.
-He raised both hands dramatically and turned to face the guest house.
+He raised both hands dramatically and turned to face the trading hall.

 *CRACK!*
-Noxy shrieked as the third bolt of lightning shattered the weather duck spinning in the wind atop the guest house.
+Noxy shrieked as the third bolt of lightning shattered the weather duck spinning in the wind atop the hall.
 Splinters flew in all directions, clattering off roofs.
 One smoking scrap clattered through a storehouse window